Common Questions And Answers

 CBD is only legal when derived from hemp (containing less than 0.3% THC) and produced by a licensed grower, consistent with federal and state regulations.
 CANVIVA tinctures are made with hemp-derived cannabinoid oil (less than .3% THC) that is phytocannabinoid-rich, full spectrum, and organically grown in the U.S.

 The FDA prohibits businesses from making therapeutic claims about the health benefits of CBD.
 It is currently illegal to sell foods or dietary supplements containing CBD.

 We strongly recommend that you check with your state government, local police department, or customs office for the most up-to-date information regarding the legality of CBD.

 Can I have CBD products sent to my house?

-The short answer is, yes.
-In March 2019, the USPS announced that you can legally mail CBD nationwide as long as it is derived from hemp, not cannabis, and contains less than 0.3% THC.
+Yes, in March 2019, the USPS announced that CBD can legally be mailed nationwide as long as it is derived from hemp, not cannabis, and contains less than 0.3% THC.

 Can I bring CBD products on an airplane?

 While CBD is legal across the U.S. if it contains less than 0.3% THC, you still need to be careful about looking up the rules and laws wherever you go.
 Other than that, the only consideration is just how much CBD you’ve packed.
 If you plan to carry on your CBD product, the same rules apply as with other liquids and substances.
 You cannot bring anything hazardous or flammable aboard.
 You also have to keep your liquid contents under a certain amount.
 If you are still uneasy about clearing TSA checkpoints, transport your CBD products in your checked baggage.